uktrade/pg-bulk-ingest/docs/airflow.md

 ```

-If you are familiar with Airflow, you may notice that there is an extra wrapper function - the create_dag wrapper function does not exist in Airflow’s documentation, for example at https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html.
-However, it allows the creation of several DAGs at the same time that differ only slightly, and so is the recommended pattern.

 4. At [http://localhost:8080/](http://localhost:8080/) find and run this DAG.

+> You may notice that the `create_dag` wrapper function does not exist in Airflow's own documentation at [https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html).
+However, it allows the creation of several DAGs that share code.
+To be future friendly we recommend to start with this pattern.

 ## Modify the DAG to ingest hard coded data